prgJ/tp/docs/UserGuide.md

 ## **3. About the User Guide**

 ### 3.1 Purpose
-This User Guide provides an in-depth documentation of our product to help familarise you with using Coach2K22 for your organisation purposes.
+This User Guide is meant to help you get started in your journey with Coach2k22!
+Along with providing an in-depth documentation of our product to help familarise you with the features, it is also a one stop for any difficulties you might face as well!

-You can refer to [Structure](#22-structure) to find out what's included in this document.
+Refer to [Structure](#22-structure) to get a birds eye view on what's included in this document.

 ### 3.2 Structure
 This User Guide consist of five sections: [Introduction](#1-introduction), [About the User Guide](#2-about-the-user-guide), [Features](#3-features), [FAQ](#4-faq), and [Command Summary](#5-command-summary).